-Development Initiatives Strategies for Self-Sustainability is a project of Via Interaxion in collaboration with the Center for Complexity Sciences of the National Autonomous University of Mexico and the Department of International Education and Lifelong Learning (IELL) of the Education University of Hong Kong.
+Development Initiatives Strategies for Self-Sustainability is a project of Via Interaxion in collaboration with the Center for Complexity Sciences and the Coordination of Humanities at the National Autonomous University of Mexico, the Department of International Education and Lifelong Learning (IELL) and the UNESCO Chair in Regional Education Development and Lifelong Learning at The Education University of Hong Kong (EDUHk).

 The study on which this site is based has been exploring since 2012, how development initiatives from a variety of areas deal with their dependence or subordination to external factors, actors, and resources with a view to achieving more sustainable interventions.